-Unlike most insect-eating warblers, Yellow-rumped Warblers can digest the waxy coating of berries.
-Unlike most insect-eating warblers, Yellow-rumped Warbler diets also include berries, as they can digest the wax in berry coatings—a dietary preference allowing the species to winter farther north than other warblers.
+Unlike most insect-eating warblers, Yellow-rumped Warblers can digest the waxy coating of berries, so their diet also includes berries—a dietary preference allowing the species to winter farther north than other warblers.

 By April, most will depart for their breeding grounds, which include coniferous forests in California's mountain ranges.
 There are two distinct subspecies of Yellow-rumped Warblers which used to be considered separate species: the yellow-throated "Audubon's" warbler of the western North America, and the white-throated eastern "Myrtle" warbler.

 Chestnut-backed Chickadees are a common and endearing non-migratory resident of coastal California's humid coniferous forests.
 In recent decades, the species has expanded its geographic range over the past five decades by colonizing forest habitats in the central Sierra Nevada and suburban areas in eastern San Francisco Bay.